hliu860/tensorflow_gpu/README.md

 ```

 ## Xcode 9.2
-From apple app store,change its name to Xcode9.2.app then move it to Application. \
+Download from the apple app store, change its name to Xcode9.2.app then move it to Application. \
-Change to xcode 9.2 developer environment.
+Accept license and change to xcode 9.2 developer environment.
 ```
-sudo xcode-select -s /Application/Xcode9.2.app
+sudo xcodebuild -license accept  # accept the license sudo xcode-select -s /Application/Xcode9.2.app
 ```